’Add watermarks to documents in SharePoint’

 Caveats

-1. Modern Office formats only: Watermarking is only supported in modern Office formats (DOCX, XLSX, PPTX).
-The legacy formats (DOC, XLS, PPT) are not supported.
-If this causes issues, then use Muhimbi Document Converter to convert old style documents to their modern equivalents, and then perform watermarking.
+1. Modern Office formats only: Watermarking is supported only in modern Office formats (DOCX, XLSX, PPTX).
+Legacy formats (DOC, XLS, PPT) aren’t supported.
+Use Nutrient Document Converter to convert older documents to modern formats for watermarking.

-2. Layering / z-order: This is true for PDF as well, but make sure you don’t hide your watermarks behind your document’s content.
-For example, placing your watermark in the background of a non-transparent document such as a scan, will hide the watermark.
-Note: For MS Excel and MS Word, watermarks are always located behind the document’s main content.
+2. Layering/z-order: This is true for PDF as well, but make sure you don’t hide your watermarks behind your document’s content.
+For example, placing your watermark in the background of a non-transparent document, such as a scan, will hide the watermark.

 Information

-In this guide you’ll learn how to add watermarks to documents using Nintex Workflows.
-These workflow actions allow elements such as text, rectangles, images, PDF files, QR Codes, barcodes as well as other shapes to be added as a watermark to a wide variety of documents.
+In this guide, you’ll learn how to add watermarks to documents using Nintex workflows.
+These workflow actions allow elements such as text, rectangles, images, PDF files, QR codes, barcodes, and other shapes to be added as a watermark to a wide variety of documents.

-This article covers the watermarking of documents using Nintex Workflows and Nintex Workflow for O365.
+This article covers the watermarking of documents using Nintex workflows and Nintex Workflow for Office 365.

 Prerequisites

-Before you begin, please make sure the following prerequisites are in place:
+Before you begin, make sure the following prerequisites are in place:

 1. Navigate to a site collection and document library of your choice.
-You can choose the option to create a new Nintex Workflow.
-In this example, we use the standard Document Library that is available on most site collections.
+You can choose the option to create a new Nintex workflow.
+This example uses the standard document library that’s available on most site collections.

-2. Create the following workflow variables as we need them later:
+2. Create the following workflow variables, which you’ll need later:

-• JSON (Text): Contains the JSON, JavaScript Object Notation, the command that will be sent to the conversion service.
+• JSON (Text) — Contains the JSON, which is the command that will be sent to the conversion service.

-• API_KEY (Text): A unique ID that will be used to look up your Muhimbi subscription details.
+• API_KEY (Text) — A unique ID that will be used to look up your Nutrient Document Converter subscription details.

 workflow variables

-1. You can then insert a Set Workflow Status action, edit it and set it to ‘Started’.
-As MS SharePoint Online does not show a separate status, adding this action will show us the status that the workflow has actually triggered and it will also give us something to click on to inspect the current status of the workflow.
+1. You can then insert a Set Workflow Status action, edit it, and set it to Started.
+As MS SharePoint Online doesn’t show a separate status, adding this action will show you the status that the workflow has actually triggered, and it’ll also give you something to click to inspect the current status of the workflow.

 set workflow status